pacak/bpaf/documentation/_documentation/_1_tutorials/_0_types_of_arguments/_0_switch/index.md

 #### Options, switches or flags

-Options or flags usually starts with a dash, single dash for short options and double dash for long one.
+Options or flags usually starts with a dash, a single dash for short options and a double dash for long one.
 Several short options can usually be squashed together with a single dash in front of them to save on typing: `-vvv` can be parsed the same as `-v -v -v`.
 Options don't have any other information apart from being there or not.
 Relative position usually does not matter and